psi4/psi4/doc/sphinxman/source/prog_integrals.rst

 One Electron Integrals in |PSIfour|
 ===================================

-In version 1.5, we started transitioning the one electron integral code over to use Libint2 instead of the old handwritten Obara-Saika code.
+After version 1.5, we started transitioning the one electron integral code over to use Libint2 instead of the old handwritten Obara-Saika code.
 There are a number of reasons motivating this switch.
 As we have more methods requiring potentials and fields evaluated at many external sites, such as PCM and